Edinburgh › Best Time to Visit

 - Edinburgh Festival of Wine – This festival is hosted by award-winning wine writer and publisher Tom Cannavan.
 A must-event for wine lovers, there will be over 350 wines that can be tasted at the Balmoral Hotel in the heart of the city.

-- EH6 Festival – Around the third weekend in November (2019’s dates still to be announced), the EH6 Festival is a craft beer, food, and music festival.
+- EH6 Festival – Around the third weekend in November, the EH6 Festival is a craft beer, food, and music festival.
 It features over 150 bands in more than 10 different venues, with an incredible variety of music styles along with foods from across the globe, a beer market, children’s entertainment, and more.

-- Edinburgh’s Christmas – Starting in late November every year, Edinburgh’s Christmas brings a six-week season of festivities to the heart of the city at various venues.
+- Edinburgh’s Christmas – Starting in late November every year, Edinburgh’s Christmas brings a 6-week season of festivities to the heart of the city at various venues.
 It includes markets, including a German Christmas Market, rides and attractions, ice skating and all sorts of holiday shows

 Edinburgh in December